 Series Editor: Grant R. Osborne

 The IVP New Testament Commentary Series is designed to provide clear, accessible explanations for every book of the New Testament.
 These introductory commentaries are perfect for pastors, small group leaders, and even individuals who are looking for a clear and reliable resource for personal or pastoral study.
-Each volume includes passage-by-passage commentary based on the NIV, as well as background information on authorship, setting, theme, and various interpretive issues.
+Each of twenty volumes includes passage-by-passage commentary based on the NIV, as well as background information on authorship, setting, theme, and various interpretive issues.
 Like the Tyndale commentary series, this series is a great option for the reader who is looking for a place to start.

 "Pastors and lay teachers will benefit from this clearly written, user-friendly volume for their preparation of preaching and teaching."